Gambit (Marvel Comics): 2010s

 In the 2010 "X-Men: Second Coming" storyline, Gambit, along with Dazzler, Anole, Northstar, Cannonball, Pixie and Trance travel to Limbo to rescue Magik.
 Things go wrong when the ground starts to tremble and an army of monstrous demons attack the team.
 Dazzler calls upon Gambit for help during the attack, but Gambit sinks into the darkness, claiming "Remy's not home right now" leading the X-Men to be overwhelmed by the demons and Gambit transforming into his Death persona.
 As Death, Gambit was able to transform two of his teammates, Dazzler and Northstar, into beings like himself by hitting them with his charged cards.
 After battling Cannonball, Death-Gambit was stabbed by Magik and Pixie with their magical swords enabling Gambit to reassert control over his form once more.

-In the 2010–2011 "Curse of the Mutants" storyline in the X-Men vol. 3, Gambit and Storm were called upon to help steal the decapitated body of Dracula in order for the X-Men to resurrect Dracula in their fight against his son, Xarus.
+In the 2010–2011 "Curse of the Mutants" storyline in the X-Men vol. 3, Gambit and Storm were called upon to help steal the decapitated body of Dracula for the X-Men to resurrect Dracula in their fight against his son, Xarus.
 He continues to appear as a member of the team as a regular of the series, and also co-stars with X-23 in her self-titled series.
 He saves her from a burning building after she has been sent away following the events of Second Coming.
-She decides to pursue a quest to further discover about her past when Gambit decides to follow along to keep an eye on her.
+She decides to pursue a quest to further discover her past when Gambit decides to follow along to keep an eye on her.
 After 17 issues of traveling the world together Gambit and X-23 part ways, as Gambit decides to stay at the newly built Jean Grey School for Higher Learning, while X-23 travels to the Avengers Academy.

-In 2012, writer James Asmus had intended to re-imagine the character as bisexual, but "word came down we would not be redefining the character as such".
+In 2012, writer James Asmus had intended to reimagine the character as bisexual, but "word came down we would not be redefining the character as such".